mjordan/islandora_workbench_docs/docs/configuration.md

 password: islandora

 # This setting tells Workbench to write its log file to the location specified
-# instead of the default "workbench.log" within the "islandora_workbench" directory.
+# instead of the default "workbench.log" within the directory Workbench is run from.
 log_file_path: /home/mark/workbench_log.txt
 ```